 When you enter a Virtual Trail Rider Challenge you will receive an entry packet and course map.
 After payment, a download window opens.
 You will also receive an email from SendOwl with a link to your download.
 You may save it and/or print it out.
 Course maps are also sent to you in a welcome email from firstname.lastname@example.org

 Be sure to join our Facebook Group to be a part of our community!
 Ask questions and see helpful videos, read tips and learn exercises to help you complete the challenge.

-Each challenge is 4-5 weeks long.
-We allow 4 weekends to setup, practice and make your video.
-We add an extra week when a major holiday weekend.
+Each challenge is 5 weeks long.
+We allow 5 weekends to setup, practice and make your video.
 The sooner you enter, the more time you have.
 Entries are accepted anytime from when the challenge opens up to the video deadline.

 Set up your course at home, where you board, or at a friend’s house.
 You may set it up in any area safe for riding.
 Then, practice your course.
 When you are ready (before the entry deadline), make a video of you completing the course.

 I am sure you will practice a few times (if not a hundred), BUT, don’t get stuck in perfectionism and not get this done!
 Kinda good and done is so much better than perfect and never done.
 We are all learning and having fun!

 Upload your video to YouTube and submit the link.
 One of our qualified judges will then score your ride and provide you with feedback.
 The goal of the feedback is to help you improve.

 Some people elect to purchase the pattern and use it as a practice plan without submitting a video.
 We do have an “exhibition” option if you would like to complete the challenge and receive feedback but do not want to be placed in the results.

 It takes our judges about 1 week to judge the videos.
 When judging is complete, we release the unofficial results and email your score sheet with comments to you.
 We give entrants 48 hours to review the results and score sheets and let us know if there are any changes.
 Then we post official results and mail awards.